-2 The upper Russian River refers to the river from the confluence with the East Fork of the Russian River to its confluence with Dry Creek.
+2 The upper Russian River refers to the Russian River from its confluence with the East Fork of the Russian River to its confluence with Dry Creek.

-3 The lower Russian River refers to the river downstream of its confluence with Dry Creek to the Pacific Ocean.
+3 The lower Russian River refers to the Russian River downstream of its confluence with Dry Creek to the Pacific Ocean.

-This will allow SCWA to manage stream flows with a smaller operational buffer, thereby facilitating the attainment of the flow conditions that the Biological Opinion has concluded are conducive to the enhancement of salmonid habitat.
+The requested modifications will allow SCWA to manage stream flows with a smaller operational buffer, thereby facilitating the attainment of the flow conditions that the Biological Opinion has concluded are conducive to the enhancement of salmonid habitat.
 The TUCPs also request changes to specific terms in SCWA's permits, which are described in the next section.